-International students (except commuting Canadians) must fulfill student visa requirements and make an advanced tuition deposit (see "Tuition Deposit-International Students" on our Web site under Student Services, Financial Aid, then Tuition and Fees).
+International students (except commuting Canadians) must fulfill student visa requirements and make an advanced tuition deposit (see "Tuition Deposit-International Students" on our website under Student Services, Financial Aid, then Tuition and Fees).
 International students are required to take the TOEFL (Test of English as a Foreign Language) examination.
 A minimum score of 500 paper/173 computer/61 Internet on the TOEFL exam is required for admission.
 This requirement may be waived by the campus President or designee on a case-by-case basis.
 Canadian students commuting from Canada are required to complete only an I-20.

 Applicants who would like to transfer credits from an institution outside of the US must have their transcripts/degrees evaluated by an organization affiliated with the National Association of Credential Evaluation Services (NACES/www.naces.org).
-The results of the evaluation must be sent from the evaluation company directly to the campus Registrar's Office.
+The results of the evaluation must be sent from the evaluation company directly to the campus.
 Official evaluations must include U.S. degree equivalency (if a degree is being transferred), course grades, and overall grade point average (GPA).

 Baker College does not accept International Students in the Aviation Program.
+Muskegon is no longer accepting new students into the Aviation Program.